dotnet/docs-maui/docs/fundamentals/accessibility.md

 ## Semantic screen reader

 .NET Maui provides the `ISemanticScreenReader` interface, with which you can instruct a screen reader to announce text to the user.
-The interface is exposed through the `SemanticScreenReader.Default` property, and is available in the `Microsoft.Maui.Accessability` namespace.
+The interface is exposed through the `SemanticScreenReader.Default` property, and is available in the `Microsoft.Maui.Accessibility` namespace.

 To instruct a screen reader to announce text, use the `Announce` method, passing a `string` argument that represents the text.
 The following example demonstrates using this method: